![]() |

 At 7:30 one morning this adult bald eagle was feasting on a fresh killed turkey on the ice directly in front of our house.
 It was -21°C and most of these photos were taken through our living room windows.

 After it had eaten its fill I snowshoed onto the lake to look at the kill.
-There was little left other than feathers, and we never saw any crows or other scavengers pick over the remains in the following days.
-The previous day there had been fresh snow, and the tracks of the turkey and the bald eagle were clear, converging at the the kill.
-It was clear that the eagle had stalked or chased the turkey by foot, and had not from the air; the eagle's tracks on the lake could be seen for more than 60 metres.
+There was little left other than feathers.
+The previous day there had been fresh snow, and the tracks of the turkey and the bald eagle were clear, converging at the kill.
+The eagle had stalked or chased the turkey by foot, and had not from the air; the eagle's tracks on the lake could be seen for more than 60 metres.

 This immature flew back and forth, from treetop to treetop over me while I was kayaking in the west arm of North Otter Lake.